 Final Thoughts

 Knowing how to retrieve a USB drive UUID or volume serial number can make scripting, mounting, and storage management much more reliable.
-Linux and macOS both provide direct UUID access through terminal commands, while Windows uses a similar approach with volume serial numbers.
+Linux and macOS both provide direct UUID access through terminal commands, while Windows provides similar functionality through PowerShell and volume serial numbers.
 You might also be interested in learning how to create a bootable USB from an ISO file using dd.